 Det verkar som att du använder Internet Explorer 11 eller en äldre version.
 Den här webbplatsen fungerar bäst med moderna webbläsare som de senaste versionerna av Chrome, Firefox, Safari och Edge.
 Om du fortsätter med den här webbläsaren kan du få oväntad

-In LUBsearch, you search information about large numbers of research publications.
+In LUBsearch, you search information about a large number of research publications.
 The content is much more extensive than in any specific separate database.
-The whole of LUBcat and all research in LUP (through SwePub) is included in LUBsearch.
+The entire LUBcat catalogue and all the research in LUP (through SwePub) is included in LUBsearch.

-LUBsearch’s index comprises a large basic index together with around 100 partial databases.
+The index in LUBsearch comprises an extensive basic index together with around 100 partial databases.
 The information in the index consists of three types of metadata:

-At the bottom of the left hand menu in LUBsearch, you can see the content provider databases from which the results originated, and it is also possible to exclude some content providers or to search only in one (see images below).
-By choosing one single bibliographic database, such as MEDLINE, you can use the database-specific search syntax (see help texts in LUBsearch for more information).
+At the bottom of the left hand menu in LUBsearch, you can see the content provider databases from which the results originated.
+It is possible to exclude some content providers or to choose only one (see images below).
+By choosing one single bibliographic database, such as MEDLINE, you can use the database-specific search syntax.

-If you select Show more, you can choose amongst all the content providers in which the search gave results:
+If you select Show more, you can choose among all the databases from which the search gave results: